JSpeedie/CSCD58-Final-Project/README.md

 ## Julian Speedie (speedie1, 1001712952)
 Julian made the small fixes to the original FTP client/server program pair to get it to work with all types of files, and worked on the compression part of the project.
-Most of that work can be found in `pec-ftp.c`, `pec-ftp.h`, and the compression related changes made in `do_put()`, `do_get()` of `src/ftpclient.c` and in `do_retr()`, `do_stor()` of `src/ftpserver.c`.
+Most of that work can be found in `comp.c`, `comp.h`, and the compression related changes made in `do_put()`, `do_get()` of `src/ftpclient.c` and in `do_retr()`, `do_stor()` of `src/ftpserver.c`.